gaurav-karna/FBReactor/README.md

 Considered using the Facebook Graph API to simplify things, but I do not plan to scale this project and hence do not want to go through the troubles of user permissions.

-Decided to stick to the more hacky way of doing it - Selenium x GeckoDriver :dragon: x Firefox :fire:
+Decided to use a Python wrapper API for logging in, session handling, and messaging tasks. :fire: